Hundemeier/go-sacn/README.md

 The data channel returns every packet that is received on the given universe.
 If a timeout occurred (2,5s no message) or a packet with the StreamTermination-bit was set, the channel will close.

-Please note that the data is not sorted by seqeunce number nor by priority.
-So these two parameters must be handled in your program.
-See pages 12 and 17 in [E1.31][e1.31] for more information.
+The receiver checks for out-of-order packets (inspecting the sequence number) and sorts for priority.
+The channel only gets used for changed DMX data, so it behaves like a change listener.
+Note: this behaiviour is bypassed if there are two or more sources transmitting on the same universe with the same highest priority.
+Then ALL packets are getting send through the channel (although packets with too low priority will be skipped).
+Then your program is responsible for sorting or alerting the user.

-Synchronization must also be implemented in your program, but currently there is no way to receive the sACN sync-packets.
+Synchronization must be implemented in your program, but currently there is no way to receive the sACN sync-packets.
 This feature may come in a future version.

 Please note: This implementation is subjected to change!